Sbozzolo/kuibit/docs/index.rst

 .. toctree::
    :maxdepth: 1

+   examples/plot_timeseries.rst
    examples/plot_total_luminosity.rst
    examples/print_ah_formation_time.rst
    examples/print_available_iterations.rst
    examples/print_available_timeseries.rst
    examples/print_qlm_properties_at_time.rst
    examples/save_resampled_grid_data.rst

+Note that all these examples contain a significant fraction of boilerplate that is needed to keep them general and immediately useful.
+When learning `kuibit`, you can ignore all of this.

+You can immediately start doing science without writing one line of code using these examples.
+The scripts provided can be used for plotting, extracting gravitational waves, or other useful information.
+We recommend downloading these codes in a folder and that that folder to your ``$PATH``.

 In addition to these examples, you can find other real world examples in the